This is an installment in an ongoing series of bi-weekly posts on ZF3 development status.

 ^5.3.3 || ^7.0, allowing it to work with any ZF component, in any supported PHP version.
 It also expands the test matrix to include PHP 7.

 zend-i18n 2.6.0, while previously noted, also contained the following changes:

 - adds support for

 - provides updated postal code verifications for Mauritius and Serbia.

 DateTime validator with different sets of input.

 - provides null checks on provided message strings.

 If you want to help:

-Many thanks to all the contributors who have provided feedback, patches, reviews, or releases since the last update!
+Many thanks to all the contributors who have provided feedback, patches, reviews, or releases these past two weeks!